Aditmdpineapple/php7-rest/README.md

 **Resources**

 Querying data can be done in one of two ways.
-Either you can register resources which will be magically called, or your existing resource class can extend the `AbstractRestResource` class provided in this library.
+Either you can register resources which will be magically called, or your existing resource class can extend the `RestResource` class provided in this library.

 **Registering resources**